FactorySimPy/FactorySimPydocs/docs/index.md

 The `ReservablePriorityReqStore` extends SimPy's `Store` by allowing users to:
 - **Reserve Capacity**: Processes can reserve space (or item) in the store before actual put (or get) in it.
 - **Enforce Reservation Rules**: Prohibits any process from adding (or getting) items to the store without a prior reservation.
 - **Priority for requests**: Users can pass a priority along with the reservation requests.
 The requests with the highest priority(lowest first) will be yielded first.
-Two requests with same priority will be yielded in a FIFO manner
+Two requests with same priority will be yielded in a FIFO manner.
 - **Cancel a reservation**: Allows users to cancel a placed/yielded reserve_put (or reserve_get) request.